stabgan/icd10cm/guide_to_understanding_this_project_for_llms.md

    - Each chunk is parsed and stored in MongoDB collections
    - Indexes are created for efficient searching
    - UI is refreshed to show search interface
+   - Progress is reported in real-time via EventSource

 3. **Search Flow**:
    - User enters query in Search component